nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 3a.
 The given index is invalid

 > 3a1.
-Amethyst displays an error message <br>
+Amethyst displays an error message
   Use case resumes at step 2

 4a.
 Invalid format entered by user

 > 4a1.
 Amethyst displays error message
   4a2.
-Amethyst prompts user to input in correct format Use case ends.
+Amethyst prompts user to input in correct format Use case ends

 ##Appendix C: Non-Functional Requirements
 1. Amethyst should work on a desktop without network/internet connection